Wednesday, September 17, 2025

 We're happy in my blue heaven

-Heaven is where THREE lives!
+My Blue Heaven is where THREE lives!

-In the list of prime numbers, the first prime number is 1, the second prime number is 2. and the third prime number is 3.
-If there is only one absolute, could two and three also be special?
+In the list of prime numbers, the first prime number is 1, the second prime number is 2, and the third prime number is 3.
+If there is only one absolute, could two and three also be special numbers?
 If there is only one absolute, and an individual sees things in 1-D, that is said to be seeing things in only Black and White: 0 or 1.
 Seeing things in 2-D, seeing shades of grey, is an improvement and there are many shades of grey between 1-White and 0-Black.
 But seeing things in 3-D, color, colorizing Black and White, is not just adding one to the shades of grey.
 For example, if there are 256 shades of grey, there are not 256+(0+1) or 257 colors.
-It does not multiply the shades of grey, for example there are not 256*2 or 704 colors..
-It is SQUARING shades of grey, for example there are 2562 or 65,536 colors possible.
+It does not multiply the shades of grey, for example there are not 256*2 or 704 colors.
+It is SQUARING the shades of grey, for example there are 2562 or 65,536 colors possible.

-In the game of Prisoner’s Dilemma, also known as Tit for Tat, there is a winning strategy for every number of players, if that number of players is greater than THREE.
+In the game of "Prisoner’s Dilemma", also known as "Tit for Tat", there is a winning strategy for every number of players, if that number of players is greater than THREE.
 In most games there are at least THREE players: two teams or players AND umpires and/or rules.
 Any contest can result in wins and losses, stable outcomes, but that contest can also result in ties, a metastable outcome and there can be tie breakers.
 Engineers know that THREE is a special number.
 All electrical components can be defined as combinations of THREE elements: resistors, capacitors, and inductors.
-All mechanical systems can be defined as THREE outcomes: sliding motion, a change in position; dashpots, the first derivate of a change in position; and springs, the second derivative of a change in position.
-A common symbol in engineering is the triskelion with three legs.
-A structure with at least THREE elements, a triangle, can be stable.
-With two outcomes, a solution can only be metastable.
+All mechanical systems can be defined as THREE elements: sliding motion, a change in position; dashpots, the first derivative of a change in position; and springs, the second derivative of a change in position.
+A common symbol in engineering is the triskelion with THREE legs.
+A structure with at least THREE elements, a triangle, is stable.
+With only two visible outcomes, a solution can only be metastable.
 The main cable in a suspension bridge appears to follow a parabolic shape in flat space, but it is really a hyperbolic shape.
 While most chemistry is concerned with the number of protons (the atomic number) and the number of free electrons (the valence), but quantum and nuclear chemistry, and physics, is concerned with THREE particles: protons, electrons, AND neutrons.
 A proton and neutron is made of up THREE quarks.
 Excepting gravity, there are THREE fundamental forces: electromagnetic, strong nuclear and weak nuclear.
-Economics is concerned THREE things: buyers and sellers AND the goods that they are exchanging.
+Economics is concerned THREE things: buyers, sellers AND the goods that they are exchanging.

-Some 2-D solutions are identical to absolutely true, but most are not.
+Some 2-D solutions are identical to Absolutely True, but most are not.
 No solutions with only 1-D have a solution.
 While no solution is black, SOME grays are also a solution, but ALL colors are solutions.
-Heaven, where the absolute dwells is thus always in color.
+Heaven, where the Absolute dwells is thus always in color.
 3-D. Heaven is also some 2‑Ds that are also Absolutely True.
 Undefined is always 1-D. So if you want to go to My Blue Heaven, see things in THREEs even if you are in 2-D.

 No comments: